 Time slots are generally filled on a first-come first-served basis.
-We typically evaluate animals on Saturdays or Sundays, and we try to offer evaluations once every 4 to 6 weeks.
 The spots fill up quickly, so please be aware that there may be a wait for a time slot.
 We do have a cancellation list that you can sign up for while you wait.

-Dogs must be a minimum age of 9 months to be tested, and can start to volunteer after their first birthday.
+CAAWLS does not have a minimum age for animals to volunteer but dogs must have a firm grasp of basic obedience and both dogs and cats must be able to greet humans and other animals in a controlled manner.
 Your dog cannot be on a raw diet due to health reasons.
 We prefer that animals be spayed or neutered.
 They must be in good health.

 - hissing, scratching, growling, barking, snapping, biting, or lunging at a person

 - showing teeth or touching anyone with teeth

 - jumping up or putting paws on people without invitation

 - eliminating, submissive or excitement urination, or marking during the evaluation